ARandomNameAwa/GenshinImapctPianoPlayer/README.md

 # GameAutoMusicPlayer #

-#### A game auto music player for almost every game which can play music with keyboard
+#### A game auto music player for almost every game in which can play music with keyboard

 ### Very Important things: